 - Output Bit Depth: If your DAC supports 32 bits, then 32 bits is the best option.
 If you wish to do further processing (such as EQ or dither), then 64 bit doubles may be a good option too but do be aware, it will double the storage requirements.
 If your DAC is a 24 bit DAC, dithering or noise shaping is recommended to reduce correlated quantization noise.
 Bit depths of 12 bits through 32 are an available to help you choose the right bit depth that is optimal for your DAC.
 For example, some R2R DACs may have a higher settling time for very high sample rates (1Mhz or more), in these cases, choosing lower bit depths may help.

 - Adaptive Noise Shaping: PGGB will choose the optimal noise shaping algorithm to remove quantization noise from audible range if left in ‘Auto’ or ‘On’.
 Noise shaping helps attain high small signal accuracy in the audible range.
 The algorithm is based on the bit depth, sample rate you have chosen, and noise filter settings.
 The noise shaping and is very effective in removing quantization noise.
 Removal of quantization noise results in a very life like sound.
 Choose ‘None’ if you do not want any noise shaping (not recommended).
+Choose ‘Dither only’ if you want to apply dither only (recommended only when the track is likely to be processed further).

 - Gain (dB): If you wish to use PGGB for off-line volume control, you may set the gain.
 Also refer Inter-Sample-Overs Section.